e2 Project is giving laptops and PC lecture classes to the children under / formerly under social care in Japan.

 (Please be informed that we currently cannot pick up devices from households.)

-- Acceptable Devices: We accept laptops, desktops and other computer devices, tablets, smartphones, cell phones(“Galapagos phones”).
+- Acceptable Devices: We accept laptops, desktops, tablets and smartphones that are used in office.
 For other related devices, please contact us.

-- Eligibility: In principle, we do not accept donations of computer devices from households.
+- In principle, we do not accept devices from households.
 Still, if you have 30 or more devices for donation, we might be able to pick them up.
 Please read this page and send us your list of devices (with names and model numbers) and your address.

-- Children living under / formerly under social care are eligible to participate.
+- Children living under / formerly under social care, including children's homes, are eligible to this program.

 - The PC lecture class takes place for two days.
-Participants will learn about basic skills of Word, Excel and Power Point, and basic knowledge about the Internet.
+Participants will learn about the basic skills of Word, Excel and Power Point, and the basic knowledge about the Internet.

-- Lights On Children staff will serve as the main lecturer, and employees from the cooperating company will participate as volunteers.
-For the children participating, the interaction with grown-ups adds to the educational value of this lecture class.
+- LOC staff will serve as the main lecturer, and employees from the cooperating company can participate as volunteers.

 Voices from Cooperating Businesses